 Is there a relaxation technique, a lifestyle change, or a safe home remedy you could try first?
 Ask your doctor if there’s a medication-free treatment option.

 There’s almost always more than one medication for any illness.
-Choosing a different medication could reduce the risk to your baby.
+Choosing a different medicine while breastfeeding could reduce the risk to your baby.

 When my second child was four months old, I started having emotional problems.
 This wasn’t a temporary bad attitude, this was a long-lasting attitude problem I couldn’t shake.
 If you just thought about postpartum depression, you’re much quicker than me.
 I thought postpartum depression was just sadness and that it only happened in the first few weeks after childbirth.